 Most lakefront cottages draw their water directly from the lake.
 However, some have wells.
 Most non lake front cottages have wells of some sort.
 The Grey Bruce Health Unit published a booklet on safe water for the cottage which you can download from the following site: https://www.publichealthgreybruce.on.ca/Your-Environment/Safe-Water/Private-Drinking-Water

-There are regulations regarding septic systems, however many of the septic systems were installed prior to regulation being in effect.
-The band is inspecting all septic systems and the existing owner will be responsible for upgrading the system to the present standards.
-My advice is that buyers and sellers need to be fully aware of the current status of the septic system.
+All cottage septic systems must conform to the existing governments standards for septic systems.
+My advice is that buyers and sellers need to be fully aware of the current status of the septic system and have paperwork to support this status.
 Information on septic systems is available from the Grey Bruce Health Unit site using the following link: http://www.southbrucepeninsula.com/en/townhall/Well-and-Septic-System-General-Information.asp

 The land is owed by the First Nations community and they provide fire, and equivalent municipal services.
 The annual service fees cover these costs.
 For more information click here.
 Police service is provided by the OPP in Wiarton with a summer office in Sauble Beach.

 Can I get insurance on a lease land cottage?

 Cottage insurance can be provided by any regular insurance broker.
 However I recommend using a local insurance broker who are more familiar with lease land cottages.
 Cottage owners must have a minimum of $1,000,000 liability insurance.